ccassise/wowpkg/README.md

 wowpkg remove ADDON...
 ```

 Searches catalog for any addons that matches TEXT.
-TEXT should not include any whitespace.

 Currently, only the addon names are searched.
 ```